Q. How can we be a great tour group?

 Q. What if our group includes more than 50 members?

-We are excited that you are interested in bringing a large group to visit Oregon Tech!
+A. We are excited that you are interested in bringing a large group to visit Oregon Tech!
 If possible, we request that you divide to bring smaller groups on separate days.
+50 students is the max number that we will allow due to Tech Ambassador availability.
 Please contact the Oregon Tech Campus Visits Coordinator for more information.

 Q. Can we schedule a visit to the Cadaver Lab?